Miracle Across The Sound

-“I want you to broadcast it into Denmark every hour.
-The Jews there must be assured they have a haven to flea to.”
+“I want you to broadcast it into Denmark, once every hour.
+The Jews must be assured they have a haven here in Sweden they can flea to.”

-“It’s out of the question.
-Hitler would be furious.
-We are supposed to be neutral?”
+“That’s out of the question!
+Why Hitler would be furious.
+We’re supposed to be neutral!”

 “Damn Hitler, and damn your neutrality.
 You’re the King, act like it!
-The Reich is going to lose this blasted war, anyway.
+The Reich will eventually lose this blasted war.
 What will you do then?”